google/WebFundamentals/src/_langs/en/updates/2015-04-15-cut-and-copy-commands.markdown

 IE10 and above added support for the 'cut' and 'copy' commands through the [Document.execCommand()](https://www.google.com/url?q=https%3A%2F%2Fdeveloper.mozilla.org%2Fen-US%2Fdocs%2FWeb%2FAPI%2FDocument%2FexecCommand&sa=D&sntz=1&usg=AFQjCNGXS6fCPqMRGr1_NECYZuxIOyVURg) method.
-As of Chrome version 43, these commands are also supported in Chrome.
+These commands are also supported in Chrome, as of version 43, and Firefox, as of version 41.

 Any text selected in the browser when one of these commands is executed will be cut or copied to the user's clipboard.
 This lets you offer the user a simple way